Yucco-K/react-native-todo-app/docs/support.md

 **Q: I'm not receiving reminder notifications.
 What should I do?**
 A:
 1. Check that notifications are enabled in the app (toggle in the header)
-2. Go to iOS Settings → Notifications → Todo App
+2. Go to iOS Settings → Notifications → Re:Mind
 3. Ensure "Allow Notifications" is turned ON
 4. Check that "Focus" or "Do Not Disturb" mode is not enabled in iOS Settings